1st Position Blues Harp – An Introduction (Part 1)

 First Position Blues Harp – An Introduction (Part 2)

-First Position Blues Harp – An INtroduction (Part 3)
+First Position Blues Harp – An Introduction (Part 3)

-2 Responses to 1st Position Blues Harp – An Introduction (Part 1)
+6 thoughts on “1st Position Blues Harp – An Introduction (Part 1)

 “And the last shall be first…….”.
 A position I have yet to explore (bar Camptown Races and Good King Wenceslas) I must investigate further.
 Those old 20s players like Jazz Gillum were very fond of it – infact I believe Jazz was primarily a first position player?

-2. I always think of 1st position when playing in cross harp because we usually play 1st position licks over the IV chord so for a player to say he or she doesn’t play in first position isn’t entirely true.
+I always think of 1st position when playing in cross harp because we usually play 1st position licks over the IV chord so for a player to say he or she doesn’t play in first position isn’t entirely true.
 They just need to expand their IV chord licks and slip in cross licks on the V like you said.

 Thanks for a great article